-(1) Collateral amounts represent amortized cost basis and include CDO bonds of \$116.3 million and other bonds of \$92.7 million issued by Newcastle.
+(1) Collateral amounts represent amortized cost basis and include CDO bonds of \$116.3 million and other bonds of \$84.4 million issued by Newcastle.
+Also reflected are weighted average credit ratings.

 Our CBO financings typically have a 5 year reinvestment period.
 Generally, after such period ends, principal payments on the collateral are used to pay down the most senior debt outstanding.
 Prior to the end of the reinvestment period, principal payments on the collateral are reinvested.
-Given the current market conditions where credit spreads are widening, these proceeds may potentially be reinvested at higher credit spreads.
+Given current market conditions where credit spreads are widening, these proceeds may potentially be reinvested at higher credit spreads.
 At the option call date, Newcastle, as the equity holder, has the right to pay off the CBO bonds at their related redemption price.
-The funds needed to pay the debt could be raised either through a sale or refinancing of the collateral.
+The funds needed to pay the debt could be raised either through a sale or refinancing of the (2) (3) collateral.

-(4) At the auction call date, there is a mandatory auction of the assets.
+At the auction call date, there is a mandatory auction of the assets.
 If the prices bid are sufficient to pay off the outstanding CBO bonds, the assets will be sold and the CBO bonds will be redeemed.

-(5) Debt spread represents the spread above the benchmark interest rate (LIBOR or U.S. Treasuries) that Newcastle pays on its debt.
+Debt spread represents the spread above the benchmark interest rate (LIBOR or U.S. Treasuries) that Newcastle pays on its debt.
+(4)

-(6) Each of our CBO financings contains tests which measure the amount of over collateralization and excess interest in the transaction.
-Failure to satisfy these tests would result in principal and/or interest cashflow that would otherwise be distributed to more junior classes of securities (including those held by Newcastle) to be redirected to pay down the most senior class of securities outstanding until the tests are satisfied.
-The data presented is as of the most recent remittance date on or before March 31, 2008 and may have changed subsequent to that date.
+Each of our CBO financings contains tests which measure the amount of over collateralization and excess interest in the transaction.
+Failure to satisfy these tests would result in principal and/or interest cashflow that would (6) otherwise be distributed to more junior classes of securities (including those held by Newcastle) to be redirected to pay down the most senior class of securities outstanding until the tests are satisfied.
+The data presented is as of the most recent remittance date on or before June 30, 2008 and may have changed subsequent to that date.